From minimal-length quantum theory to modified gravity: Coefficient mapping and physical interpretation

+which introduces higher-order and non-polynomial curvature terms.
 The presence of the $R^{3/2}$ and $R^2 \ln R^2$ terms is of particular interest.
 The former reflects the impact of linear GUP corrections, while the latter combines the effects of both linear and quadratic deformations.
 Such non-analytic curvature contributions often emerge in quantum corrections to the effective action, e.g., from trace anomalies or conformal field theories on curved backgrounds~\cite{Duff:1993wm,Birrell:1982ix,Avramidi:2000bm}, as well as from gravity models with entropy-based reconstruction schemes~\cite{Cognola:2005de}.
 This further supports the idea that GUP-inspired corrections may capture essential features of an underlying quantum theory of gravity.